Farzana921/tryhackme-journey/week2/How Websites Work.md

 Copy
 Edit
 document.getElementById("demo").innerHTML = "Hack the Planet";
+You can also add events like onclick to trigger code when users interact:

+html
+Copy
+Edit
+<button onclick='document.getElementById("demo").innerHTML = "Button Clicked";'>Click Me!</button>
-Task 4: Sensitive Data Exposure
+task 4: Sensitive Data Exposure
-Websites sometimes expose sensitive data in their source code.
+Sometimes, developers accidentally leave sensitive information in the HTML or JavaScript source code.

-Example vulnerabilities:
+Common examples:

-Hardcoded passwords in HTML comments.
+Hardcoded test passwords (e.g., <!-- password: testpasswd -->)

-Hidden admin links.
+Hidden links to private or admin sections

-Always review the page source code when assessing security.
+Always inspect the page source when testing a site — you might find exposed credentials or access points.

-Found password example: testpasswd.

 Task 5: HTML Injection
-HTML Injection occurs when user input is not sanitized and is directly rendered into the page.
+HTML Injection happens when user input is displayed on the page without proper sanitization.

-Malicious users can inject HTML or JavaScript to change the page’s structure or behavior.
+This allows attackers to inject their own HTML or even JavaScript into the page.

-This is a client-side vulnerability.

-Prevent it by sanitizing all user input before rendering.

-Example exploit:
+Example attack:

 html
 Copy
 Edit
 <a href="http://hacker.com">Click me</a>
+To prevent this, all user input must be sanitized before being rendered.

- What I Gained from These Tasks
+What I Learned
-Solid understanding of the core technologies that power the web: HTML, CSS, JS.

-Awareness of how web requests and responses work.

-Learned to identify and exploit basic security issues like:
+Clear understanding of how websites work from front to back.

+Gained foundational knowledge of:

+HTML (structure)

+CSS (styling, briefly)

+JavaScript (behavior & interaction)

+Learned about basic web vulnerabilities:

-Sensitive data exposure
+Sensitive Data Exposure

-HTML injection
+HTML Injection

-Gained hands-on experience in web debugging and inspection tools.

-Strengthened understanding of safe coding practices like input sanitization.
+Improved skills in:

+Viewing and analyzing web page source code

+Writing and reading HTML and JavaScript

+Recognizing common security oversights

+Reinforced the golden rule of web development:
+"Never trust user input!" – Always sanitize and validate it.